openstreams/wflow/trunk/doc/installation.rst

 The setup.py script will try to install these dependencies but it is best to make sure you have installed and tested those before running the setup.py script.
+Make sure to have 64 bit versions of all packages.

 Windows
 -------